Skip to main content

 Backup ScheduleA UNIX 'crontab' format scheduling string representing when to make the backups.
 See the Crontab Formatting Reference page for more details.

 Retention CountThe maximum number of Gateway backups the Gateway manages in the backup folder location.
-The Gateway will delete older versions of the backup files to make room for new backup files.
+The Gateway deletes older backup files to make room for new ones.

 Filename Pattern